Table of Contents

 • Provide a much-needed understanding of goals

-Deadlines make the project clear and the goal achievable.
+Project deadline management makes the project goal achievable by establishing a clear progress bar.
 Setting them is a crucial part of success.

-Imagine a cook, whose recipe changes every 15 minutes.
+Imagine a cook whose recipe changes every 15 minutes.
 Will they be successful in putting a ready-to-eat dish on the table on time?
 Will it be tasty?
-Will the customers come back to their restaurant?
+Will the customers come back to his restaurant?
 We don’t think so.

 Only 5.9% of businesses communicate goals to their teams daily.
 60% of companies do not have a long-term strategy for their internal communication.
 Dysfunctional communication is cited as a reason for failed deadlines and ineffective collaboration by 86% of professionals.